jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 type Printer

 val run : Printer -> string

 val print : string -> Printer

 val indent : Printer -> Printer

 val empty : Printer

 val add : Printer -> Printer -> Printer
 {% endhighlight %}

-To ensure that the semantics is intuitive, there are a number of constraints that need to be fulfilled by any particular implementation.
-Here are the once I've managed to identify:
+To ensure that the semantics is intuitive, there are a number of constraints that need to be satisfied by any particular implementation.
+I've identified the following ones:

-1. `print >> run = id`  (`run` is the inverse of `print`)
+1. `print >> run = id`
-2. `add p empty = p` (`empty` is left identity for `add`)
+2. `forall p: add p empty = p`
-3. `add empty p = p` (`empty` is right identity for `add`)
+3. `forall p: add empty p = p`
-4. `forall p1,p2,p3: add p1 (add p2 p3) = add (add p1 p2) p3`  (`add` is associative)
+4. `forall p1,p2,p3: add p1 (add p2 p3) = add (add p1 p2) p3`
-5. `forall p1,p2: indent (add p1 p2) = add (indent p1) (indent p2)`
+5. `forall p1,p2,p3: indent (add p1 p2) = add (indent p1) (indent p2)`

-(1) Is to state that printing a string and then running it gives back the same string.
-(2), (3) and (4) are part of the [monoid] constraints which are important in order to be able to implement the `sequence` operator correctly.
+(1) states that (`run` is the inverse of `print`), i.e. printing a string and then running it gives back the same string.
+(2) and (3) means that `empty` must be left and right identtity for `add` and required in order for printer to form a [monoid].
+(4) is also are part of the [monoid] constraints and implies that `add` is associative.
 (5) states that `indent` is [distributive](http://en.wikipedia.org/wiki/Distributive_property) over `add` (and also resembles the [functor] laws).
 It's required for safely being able to refactor expressions.

+Guarenteeing (2), (3) and (4) is nececary in order to be able to implement have intuitive semantics for `sequence`.
+For instancee by ensuring that the following two printers are identical:

+{% highlight fsharp %}
+let pc1 = sequence [ p1; p2; p3 ]
+let pc2 = sequence [p1 ; sequence [p2; p3]]
+{% endhighlight %}

 ## A shallow embedding
 To complete the library we now need to find a definition of the type `Printer`that allows for a feasible implementations of the required functions.

 Thinking of the library as a small *Embedded Domain Specific Language* (EDSL), there are broadly speaking two implementation strategies available - *Deep* and *shallow* embeddings.
 Deep embeddings preserve the expression structure of the operations; This generally enables more optimization capabilities and also makes it possible to provide multiple *interpreters*.
-In a shallow embedding no intermediate data structure is used for building up expression trees, instead the semantics of an operation is part of its definition.
+In a shallow embedding no intermediate data structure are used for building up expression trees, instead the semantics of an operation is part of its definition.

 Let's start by the simplest possible solution, not worrying about weather to support multiple interpreters or not.
 Applying the principal of [Denotational Design](http://conal.net/papers/type-class-morphisms/type-class-morphisms-long.pdf), we need to precisely define what it *means* to be a `Printer`.
 A printer is something that has the ability to print a nested structure.
 Parameterizing over the choice of how to print a line given an indentation level, this can be represented by the following function: